Tropical Vegan Recipes: Fresh & Flavorful Plant-Based Dishes Inspired by Hawaii

 Why tropical recipes?
 Most importantly, they're just plain fun.
 But beyond that, these flavors and ingredients are my own personal greatest love in the culinary world.
 My husband and I spend each winter on the northernmost Hawaiian island, and my interest in cooking was largely born from the amazing ingredients we have access to during our time on Kaua'i.

-These tropical vegan recipes feature fresh and colorful fruits and veggies at their core.
+These tropical vegan recipes feature fresh and colorful fruits and veggies as the star.
 You'll find plenty of iconic Hawaiian ingredients like pineapple, avocado, macadamia nuts, and coconut.
-But you'll also discover some tropical pairings you might be less familiar with, like spicy papaya salsa and pineapple tostadas.
+But you'll also discover some tropical pairings you might be less familiar with, like spicy papaya salsa and Hawaiian pineapple guacamole.
 Keep reading to find a rainbow of island-inspired recipes that I know you're going to love.

 Spending winters on Kaua'i, the northernmost Hawaiian island, was my inspiration behind starting The Rogue Brussel Sprout blog.
 How could you not fall deeply in love with fruits and veggies when you're surrounded by nature's greatest gifts?
 To me, tropical cooking is all about celebrating the beauty of these special, nourishing ingredients.